DavidWilson-Brown/311_wk3_day1_db_select/README.md

     It would be harder to search through this data manually.

 * What about when the dataset gets larger?
-    When the data set increases in size, the MySQL Workbench is a really useful tool.
+    When the dataset increases, the use of WHERE clauses and SQL commands becomes essential to find specific information efficiently and accurately.